lxc/incus/doc/tutorial/first_steps.md

 ## Install and initialize Incus

-The easiest way to install Incus is to install the snap package.
+Currently the easiest way to install Incus is to use the Debian or Ubuntu packages provided by [Zabbly](https://zabbly.com).
+There are two repositories available, one for the current stable release and one for daily (untested) builds.

+Installation instructions may be found here: [https://github.com/zabbly/incus](https://github.com/zabbly/incus)

-If you prefer a different installation method, or use a Linux distribution that is not supported by the snap package, see {ref}`installing`.
+If you prefer a different installation method, see {ref}`installing`.

-1. Install `snapd`:

-   1. Run `snap version` to find out if snap is installed on your system:

-      ```{terminal}
-      :input: snap version

-      snap    2.59.4
-      snapd   2.59.4
-      series  16
-      ubuntu  22.04
-      kernel  5.15.0-73-generic
-      ```

-      If you see a table of version numbers, snap is installed and you can continue with the next step of installing Incus.

-   1. If the command returns an error, run the following commands to install the latest version of ``snapd`` on Ubuntu:

-          sudo apt update
-          sudo apt install snapd

-      ```{note}
-      For other Linux distributions, see the [installation instructions](https://snapcraft.io/docs/core/install) in the Snapcraft documentation.
-      ```

-1. Enter the following command to install Incus:

-       sudo snap install lxd

-   If you get an error message that the snap is already installed, run the following command to refresh it and ensure that you are running an up-to-date version:

-       sudo snap refresh lxd

-1. Enter the following command to initialize Incus:
+1. Allow your user to control Incus

+   Access to Incus in the packages above is controlled through two groups:

+   - `incus` allows basic user access, no configuration and all actions restricted to a per-user project.
+   - `incus-admin` allows full control over Incus.

+   To control Incus without having to run all commands as root, you can add yourself to the `incus-admin` group:

+       sudo adduser YOUR-USERNAME incus-admin
+       newgrp incus-admin

+   The `newgrp` step is needed in any terminal that interacts with Incus until you restart your user session.

+1. Initialize Incus with:

        incus admin init --minimal